xenago/ls_updater/README.md

     - `cp default-config.json config.json`
     - `nano config.json`
 8. `sudo python3 ls_updater.py`
 9. In the browser, login as admin to verify that no database upgrade is required.
-If one is needed, it should automatically prompt when logging into the web interface.
+If one is needed, it may prompt one when logging into the web interface.
     - It is also possible to check `<base url>/index.php?r=admin/databaseupdate/sa/db` - if an error appears when loading that URL, then no upgrade is required

 ### Sample output